mathisxy/Edgy-Graph/README.md

 ## Overview

-Edgy Graph is a framework for building and executing graph-based pipelines.
-It supports:

 - **Pydantic Typing**: <br> Built on Pydantic and Generics for complete static type safety.
 - **Inheritance and Variance**: <br> Easily extend and specialize state and node classes.
 - **Parallel Task Processing**: <br> Multiple nodes can run simultaneously